 Born Learning is designed to support those families.

-Spokane County United Way is working closely with our County and City Parks and Library Departments to identify locations to install the Born Learning Trails.
+Spokane County United Way is partnering with the City of Spokane Parks and Recreation department to install the Born Learning Trails.
 We are focused on sites that are traditionally underserved, and may be adjacent to public schools offering ECEAP programs.

-On September 15th we will bring together volunteers at each site location to install the Born Learning Trail signs.
+On September 15th, we will bring together volunteers from Premera Blue Cross, Principal Financial, Rosauers Supermarkets, and STCU at five park locations to install the Born Learning Trail signs.